daverosoff/PreTeXtual/README.md

   - Install other required software
 - A tour of the automated build systems
   - Initialize your setup
-  - Adding projects
   - Installing the Vagrant box
-  - Install PreTeXt with one easy step
-  - Adding new projects
-    - Add via git
-    - Add by creating directory
+  - Activate the Vagrant box
   - Compiling to HTML or PDF
+    - When compilation fails
   - Building images
+  - Adding new projects
+  - Keep PreTeXt up to date
+  - Keep your Vagrant box up to date
   - Editing settings manually
       - Available settings
+  - Troubleshooting
+  - Future plans
   - Conclusion
 - Keybindings
 - Usage